(Don't miss the update at the end of this post)

 Make sure they understand that with our current lack of post-election audits, we can never know whether anyone hacked Virginia’s 7th District primary.

-At least if we knew that the election was rigged, we could fix it.
-If we have no way even to notice fraud when it occurs, all the pre-election security measures are mere decoration--and those who have the motive, ability, and opportunity to steal our elections know that.
+And that's actually than knowing it had been stolen.
+At least if we knew that the election had been rigged, we could fix it.
+But if we have no way even to notice fraud when it occurs, we will keep pouring effort into ineffective pre-election security measures while those who have figured out how to steal our elections will be the only ones who know the truth.

 Update, June 2015: Less than a year after Cantor lost his seat, poll workers in one Virginia polling place noticed that voting machines would crash whenever someone tried to download music using an iPhone.
 The investigation was wisely taken away from the election officials and given to the state's IT office.
 It resulted in emergency decertification and replacement of the machines.
 Investigators determined, too late for Eric Cantor, that Virginians had been voting on "the worst voting machine in the US."